top of page

 Images

-Art and artists have a lot of offer to philosophical discussions of (visual) perception.
-In my free time, I like to sometimes create images that draw attention to how the world appears to us and that illustrate fascinating perceptual phenomena.
-Many of these phenomena would ordinarily be labeled visual "illusions."
+Art and artists have much to offer philosophical discussions of (visual) perception.
+In my free time, I enjoy creating images that illustrate fascinating perceptual phenomena.
+Many of these phenomena are typically labeled visual "illusions," though I believe they highlight the many ways in which perception can be useful to animals like us.

 Candy Cotton